Lectures on LHC Physics: Higgs physics

 ordered by the orbital angular momentum $l$. $P_{l}$ are the Legendre polynomials of the scattering angle $\theta$, which obey an orthogonality condition.
 The scattering cross section including all prefactors and the phase space integration is then given by

 The relation between the integral over the scattering angle $\theta$ and the Mandelstam variable $t$ we will discuss in more detail in Section~\ref{sec:qcd_dy_r}.
-Applied to this perturbative series in partial waves the optical theorem requires
+Applied to each term in the partial wave expansion the optical theorem requires

 using $P_l(\cos{\theta}=1)=1$.
 This condition we can rewrite as